weecology/sad-comparison/README.md

 Neutral theory: Because neutral theory predicts the negative binomial distribution at the local scale (Connolly et al. 2014.
 Commonness and rarity in the marine biosphere.
 PNAS 111: 8524-8529. http://www.pnas.org/content/111/23/8524.abstract), we used the prediction for the negative binomial distribution (macroecotools/macroecodistributions) instead of fitting the neutral theory model directly.
 The AICc for neutral theory was calculated with the appropriate number of parameters for neutral theory.

-To reproduce the workflow and analyses in this repository, run: misc-data-query.py to extract the Baldridge 2013 data used in addition to the White 2012 data (Data were first imported into an sqlite database with the EcoData Retriever).
+To reproduce the workflow and analyses in this repository, run:

+misc-data-query.py to extract the Baldridge 2013 data used in addition to the White 2012 data (Data were first imported into an sqlite database with the EcoData Retriever).

+AND

-sad-comparisons.py to perform the analyses sad-process-db.py to create a database from the analysis results from sad-comparisons.py sad-comparison-graphs.py to generate the figures
+sad-comparisons.py to perform the analyses

+sad-process-db.py to create a database from the analysis results from sad-comparisons.py

+sad-comparison-graphs.py to generate the figures

+OR

+sad_neutral_analysis.py to perform the analysis and generate the figures.